aditi5049/Amazon-Clone/README.md

-#This is a clone Amazon website using HTML nad CSS.
+# This is a clone Amazon website using HTML and CSS.